Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 • Pregnancy or infant loss

-• History of a high-risk pregnancy or chronic medical anxiety
+• High risk pregnancies or chronic medical anxiety

 • Fertility trauma